coraliewill/StatisticalModelling/README.md

 Genereralized Estimating Equations (GEEs) are extensions of GLMs when the covariance structure is unspecified (the correlation with outcome is unknown with the models parameters).

-## Mixed Effect Models: random intercet and/or random coefficien models
+## Mixed Effect Models: random intercet and/or random coefficient models

+yit = B0 + u0i + B1 x1it + eit